Changissnz/nu_merchant_principal/README.md

 do serve as a fuel for greater scientific rigor, and in social arrangements with declared ideals unable to be attained.
-These social arrangements, if have acquired enough prestige of proliferation in retelling,do result in literary works prominent in the categories of tragedy, superstition&lore, as well as political intrigue.
+These social arrangements, if have acquired enough prestige of proliferation in retelling, do result in literary works prominent in the categories of tragedy, superstition & lore, as well as political intrigue.
+The precision curse is found in two main areas, overlapping in some ways, of open
+frameworks: the layered computational model and information acquisition & utility.